Across Wisconsin, elderly at risk as residents wait weeks without Frontier phone service—or a way to call 911

 “If somebody dies because they’re not able to connect with [the] 911 system for emergency dispatch, that’s a tragedy that could be prevented.”

 When reached for comment, both the FCC and DATCP declined to respond to specifics of the investigation, but did issue encouragement for customers to submit complaints to their departments.
-However, DATCP declined to answer what value those complaints have in an era of state deregulation, while the FCC responded to the same question with this link.
+However, DATCP declined to answer what value those complaints have in an era of state deregulation, while the FCC responded to the same question with

 Frontier Communications offers service across Wisconsin to approximately 105,000 telephone customers.
 This includes service to some of the most rural areas of the state —places that our competitors largely choose not to serve because these areas often have challenging terrain, are more sparsely populated, and are the most expensive to serve.
 In a large, geographically diverse territory, service interruptions occur.
 Uncontrollable circumstances like severe weather, construction crews cutting cables, cars hitting telephone poles or equipment cabinets, or a variety of causes can delay response and restoration efforts.
 We recognize we experience service issues and delays and we work on resolving issues as quickly as practical.
 We will continue to work collaboratively with partners and agencies to evaluate and implement strategies to improve our service and ensure customers continue to have access to reliable and affordable service.
 Serving our customers remains our priority.